Cross-posted at The Huffington Post.

 Eventually men quit wearing heels because their association with women tainted their power as a status symbol for men.
 (This, by the way, is exactly what happened with cheerleading, originally exclusively for men).
 With the Enlightenment, which emphasized rationality (i.e., practical footwear), everyone quit wearing high heels.

 What brought heels back for women?
 Pornography.
-Mid-nineteenth century pornographers began posing female nudes in high heels, and the rest is history.Lisa Wade is a professor at Occidental College.
+Mid-nineteenth century pornographers began posing female nudes in high heels, and the rest is history.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.